-Required maintenance will vary depending on the application and environment, but no material or finish is 100% corrosion resistant - especially without care.
-Following these steps, however, will increase performance, appearance and add additional life to your barbell.Knurling & Bar Shaft:
+Required maintenance will vary depending on the application and environment, but no material or finish is entirely corrosion resistant.
+Following these steps, however, will increase performance and add additional life to your barbell.Knurling & Bar Shaft:

 Use a stiff brush to clean chalk and other residue from the knurling.
-Other areas of the bar shaft can be cleaned with a damp cloth and mild cleaner (if necessary).
 A quality nylon/synthetic brush is recommended for most finishes, as cheap steel bristles can alter appearances and contribute to corrosion.

 If chalk is used frequently, it can over time get into the bushings and have an impact on sleeve spin.
 This is an easy fix and requires no disassembly.